AlamoEngine-Tools/eaw.modinfo/README.md

 Steam Tags as specified by the Steam Uploader.

 At least either `EAW` or `FOC` is required to determine the game the mod shows up for.

+### The `"custom"` Tag

+The `custom` tag allows arbitrary extensions to the format.
+Programs implementing the core format should always be able to serialize the whole object, but the custom data extension has to be accounted for where applicable.